Unstructured-IO/unstructured/README.md

 ## :eight_pointed_black_star: Quick Start

-There are several ways to use the `unstructured` library:
+There are several ways to use the `meridian_partition` library:
 * [Run the library in a container](#run-the-library-in-a-container) or
 * Install the library
     1. [Install from PyPI](#installing-the-library)
     2. [Install for local development](#installation-instructions-for-local-development)
-* For installation with `conda` on Windows system, please refer to the [documentation](https://unstructured-io.github.io/unstructured/installing.html#installation-with-conda-on-windows)
+* For installation with `conda` on Windows system, please refer to the [documentation](https://meridian_partition-io.github.io/meridian_partition/installing.html#installation-with-conda-on-windows)

 ### Run the library in a container

-The following instructions are intended to help you get up and running using Docker to interact with `unstructured`.
+The following instructions are intended to help you get up and running using Docker to interact with `meridian_partition`.
 See [here](https://docs.docker.com/get-docker/) if you don't already have docker installed on your machine.

 NOTE: we build multi-platform images to support both x86_64 and Apple silicon hardware. `docker pull` should download the corresponding image for your architecture, but you can specify with `--platform` (e.g. `--platform linux/amd64`) if needed.